About Us

 (she/her/hers)

-Ritamaria Laird, MA, LCPC, NCC, RPT, Certified Theraplay Therapist and Trainer
+Ritamaria Laird, MA, LCPC, NCC, Registered Play Therapist, Certified Theraplay Therapist and Trainer

 (she/her/hers)